BellerophonMobile/hippo/README.md

 # HippoCrypto <img src="https://raw.githubusercontent.com/BellerophonMobile/hippo/master/docs/hippocrypto.png" height="64" title="HippoCrypto" alt="Cartoon of a hippopotamus." />

-HippoCrypto wraps some cryptography functions from Go stdlib and other packages.
+HippoCrypto wraps basic cryptography functions for digital signatures and encryption from Go stdlib and other packages.
 It also provides a minimal chained certificate.

 Why?

  * Transparent algorithm selection and uniform interfaces.
  * Simple tokens built on linked certificates.

+Please remember that cryptography is complex!
+There are many subtle issues.
+Although this API aims to make these functions easy to use, you must still understand the implications and guarantees before doing so.
+For example, not all of the encryption algorithms included here assure data integrity on their own, let alone authenticity.

 [![Build Status](https://travis-ci.org/BellerophonMobile/hippo.svg?branch=master)](https://travis-ci.org/BellerophonMobile/hippo?branch=master) [![GoDoc](https://godoc.org/github.com/BellerophonMobile/hippo?status.svg)](https://godoc.org/github.com/BellerophonMobile/hippo)

 ## Wrappers